 For agricultural products, Canada and Mexico are the two of the largest export markets for the US.

 - Mexican Exports to the US - Mexican agricultural exports to the US are mainly for items that are not produced in the US, such as coffee and chocolate, as well as items that are imported to the US on a seasonal basis when they are not available in the US.
-Sixty-four percent of Mexican fruits and vegetables exports to the US are received during the winter months.
+Sixty-four percent of Mexican fruits and vegetable exports to the US are received during the winter months.
 By 2011 the imports of agricultural products from Mexico to the US totaled $15.8 billion, making Mexico the second largest supplier to the US.
-The leading categories include: fresh vegetables, fresh fruit (excluding bananas), wine and beer, and snack foods, including chocolate.
+The leading categories include fresh vegetables, fresh fruit (excluding bananas), wine and beer, and snack foods, including chocolate.

 - Canadian Exports to Mexico - Prior to NAFTA, Canadian exports to Mexico was small in comparison to its exports to the US.
 Most of the exports to Mexico consisted mostly of grain and oilseeds.
 Mexican vegetable oil demand is primarily satisfied by domestically produced oil crushed from imported oilseeds.
 Canada has taken advantage of the growing demand for oilseeds, more than tripling the volume of canola exports between 1993 and 2002.
 Mexico has now become Canada’s second largest market for canola.
-Since NAFTA Canadian meat exports to Mexico have grown by an annual rate of 40 percent, with beef exports growing from $4 million in 1997 to over $200 million today.
+Since NAFTA Canadian meat exports to Mexico have grown by an annual rate of 40%, with beef exports growing from $4 million in 1997 to over $200 million today.